The downside is they’re also pushing $24k – or more.

-So while Nissan’s 177-200 hp Sentra SE-R/SE-R SPEC V is no longer the King Ninja among sporty compacts it was as recently as two or three years ago, it’s still an appealing midway point between a schleprock econo-box with no guts or personality and a getting-pricey Speed3, Honda Civic Si or VW GTI.
+So while Nissan’s 177-200 hp Sentra SE-R/SE-R SPEC V is no longer the King Ninja among sporty FWD compacts it was as recently as two or three years ago, it’s still an appealing midway point between a schleprock econo-box with no guts or personality and a quick but getting-pricey MazdaSpeed3 ($24,000) VW GTI ($23,695) or Honda Civic Si ($22,405).

 WHAT IT IS

 The Sentra SE-R is a souped-up version of the Nissan Sentra compact economy sedan.
-It boasts a larger, more powerful 2.5 liter engine, more aggressive suspension tuning and interior/exterior upgrades over the regular Sentra.
+It’s built around a larger, more powerful 2.5 liter engine, more aggressive suspension tuning and comes with interior/exterior upgrades over the regular Sentra.

 SE-Rs get an upgraded (and larger) LCD display in the center stack for the audio/nav systems, with Real Time Traffic updating available.
-The headlights and tail-lights have also been changed slightly.
+Otherwise, the Sentra’s a carryover.

 At its price point, the SE-R is still one of the hottest things going.

-200 hp Spec-V will mop the floor with a Kia Forte SX; go toe-to-toe with a $22k Civic Si or $24k VW GTI in a drag race.
+200 hp Spec-V will mop the floor with a Kia Forte SX, go toe-to-toe with a $22k Civic Si or $23k VW GTI in a drag race.

 Roomier-than-most (in its class) interior.